 I often hear from colleagues and others that they ‘do not have time for mindfulness or meditation’ That signals something very off to me in the first place.
 But I get it: I fall into that exact same trap.
 But the good news is that being mindful does not require massive amounts of time or energy.
-And as mindfulness has been scientifically shown to reduce anxiety and stress.
-It can also increase psychological functioning, self-control and social connectedness.
+And mindfulness has been scientifically shown to reduce anxiety and stress; it can also increase psychological functioning, self-control and social connectedness.

 Given my typical academic life, I wanted to share my mindfulness practice.
 In no way am I saying that I am an expert in this area nor is this intended to be medical advice.

-First, start off the day with a 10 minute mindful meditation before heading to campus or beginning your work at home.
+First, start off the day with a 10-minute mindful meditation before heading to campus or beginning your work at home.
 You can spare 10 minutes.
-There are many good apps that to help you begin your mindfulness journey.
+There are many good apps that can help you begin your mindfulness journey.

-Finally, close the day with a mindfulness meditation.
+Finally, close the day with mindfulness meditation.
 Again, this does not need to be long.
-I suggest at least 10 minutes, but recommend 20 or more.
+I suggest at least 10 minutes but recommend 20 or more.
 This allows you to settle into the night.
-Instead of one more episode on Netflix, scrolling through unimportant work emails, or conducting a thorough review of your Facebook wall or Twitter feed, how about a 25 minute meditation?
+Instead of one more episode on Netflix, scrolling through unimportant work emails, or conducting a thorough review of your Facebook wall or Twitter feed, how about a 25-minute meditation?